iamprakkie/mysql-auto-benchmarking/README.md

     export MYSQL_VOL_TYPE="io1" # when not set, will use gp3 as default value export MYSQL_VOL_IOPS=3000 # when not set, will use 150 as default value.
 This value will be used only for gp3, io1 and io2 volume types.
     ```
 1. Verify and do required changes to user data of MySQL and DBT2 instances.
 They are in `user-data-mysql-instance.sh` and `user-data-dbt2-instance.sh` respectively.
-MySQL user (root and benchmarker) passwords are stored as secrets in Secrets Manager.

 1. Deploy CDK to create MySQL instance and DBT2 instance using below mentioned commands.
 Both instances will be of type mentioned in `$MYSQL_INST_TYPE`.
 MySQL instance root volume will have 100GB GP3 storage and data volume (/dev/sda1) will be created with values as in env variables mentioned above. /var/lib/mysql will be in /dev/sda1 volume.
 DBT2 instance root volume will have 100GB GP3 storage.
     ```bash